-From time to time, the Company may become involved in litigation, which arises in the normal course of business.
-In respect of any ongoing claims relating to litigation, the Company believes it has prepared valid defences and that its defences against these claims will be successful.
+The Company is engaged in various legal proceedings that have arisen in the normal course of business.
+The Company believes it has prepared valid defences and that its defences against these claims will be successful.
 The Company believes that any current ongoing claims are without merit and frivolous in nature and has determined that a loss is not more likely than not to occur.
 Accordingly, no amounts have been provisioned for such claims in the Condensed Consolidated Interim Financial Statements.
 Management intends to defend the matters vigorously.
 The Company believes that no material exposure exists on the eventual settlement of such litigation.